 next session you add (without restarting MySQL Shell) is given

 Session 2.
 Renaming a session is not

-By default, all sessions added from the MYSQL SHELL CONSOLES container view or the MySQL Shell Console Browser are not yet connected.
+By default, sessions added from the MySQL Shell Console browser are not yet connected.
 If you open a console session from a configured connection (see Connection actions), the established connection is passed to the new session.